i502Club/i502Club.Ccrs/i502Club.Ccrs/readme.md

 likely to arise.

 ### About the Install
-You can use the nuget package feed to make installing and upgrading easier but it's not required.
 You may also clone the repo or download the source zip available on the release page.

 ### Development